Loop11/elm-webpack-loader/README.md

 ### noParse

-Webpack can complain about precompiled files (files compiled by `elm make`).
+Webpack can complain about precompiled files (files compiled by `elm-make`).
 You can silence this warning with [noParse](https://webpack.github.io/docs/configuration.html#module-noparse).
 You can see it in use in the example.